ClusterDuck-Protocol/ClusterDuck-Protocol/doc/howToBuildADuck.md

     **Choose an Example File**

-    _Note: every Clusterduck network needs at least 1 Mama and 1 Papa_
+    _Note: every Clusterduck network needs at least 1 MamaDuck and 1 PapaDuck_

     **MamaDuckEcample:** Choose a DuckID and modify the code for your needs for api references and more explanation see down below or go to [GitHub](https://github.com/Code-and-Response/ClusterDuck-Protocol)